brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 - Highlight(pink) - Location 3366
-that the world is impermanent, bound up with suffering, and subject to change, this is the danger in the world
+that the world is impermanent, bound up with suffering, and subject to change, this is the danger in the world (AN 3:101 §§1–2; I 258–59

-Note:
-(AN 3:101 §§1–2; I 258–59
-That pleasure is impermanent* not world
+- Note: pleasure* not world

 ___